 As previously mentioned, when opening CommonLook Office GlobalAccess, the user is asked to choose a standard to which the PDF document should conform.
 When used properly, CommonLook Office GlobalAccess will generate PDF documents that conform to U.S. Section 508, U.S. Dept. of Health and Human Services (HHS), WCAG 2.0 (AA), and/or PDF U/A criteria.

 To assist in creating compliant and accessible PDF documents, CommonLook provides training on the use of our software as well as on using MS Word and PowerPoint with accessibility in mind.
-Please visit the training webpage for more information.
+Please see our the training schedule for more information.